 Our strategy is to retain earnings and invest distributions from our operating subsidiaries into our business.
 We may choose to return value to shareholders in the form of share repurchases or dividends.
-For details on our share repurchase programs, refer to Note 20 and Note 27 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.
-To date, we have not declared any dividends on our ordinary shares.
-We may re-evaluate this strategy from time to time based on overall market conditions and other factors.
+For details on our share repurchase programs, refer to Note 20 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2024.
+To date, we have not declared any dividends on our ordinary shares

 Dividends on our Series D and Series E preferred shares are non-cumulative and may be paid quarterly in arrears, only when, as and if declared.
-For further information on preferred share dividends, refer to Note 20 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.
+For further information on preferred share dividends, refer to Note 20 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2024.

 Any payment of common or preferred dividends must be approved by our Board.
-Our ability to pay ordinary and preferred dividends is subject to certain restrictions as described in Note 25 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.
+Our ability to pay ordinary and preferred dividends is subject to certain restrictions as described in Note 25 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2024.